owanhunte/ethereum-solidity-course-updated-code/inbox/README.md

 ## Unit Tests

-An up-to-date equivalent to the course's `Inbox.test.js` can be found [here](./test/Inbox.test.js) and is shown immediately below:
+An up-to-date equivalent to the course's unit tests (`Inbox.test.js`) can be found [here](./test/Inbox.test.js) and is shown immediately below:

 ```js
 const assert = require("assert");